matthew-andrews/workshop-making-it-work-offline/02-a-promising-start/README.md

 - Difficult to follow
 - The second request doesn't start until the first is complete (they could be running at the same time)
-- Error handling is messy...
+- Error handling is messy

 ## What are we aiming for?